Canon 1Ds Mark II vs SX60

 One feature that is present on the 1Ds Mark II, but is missing on the SX60 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The SX60 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1Ds Mark II does not have a selfie-screen.

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the SX60 uses SDXC cards.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the SX60 uses SDXC cards.
+The 1Ds Mark II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the SX60 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Canon PowerShot SX60 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.